Khazar Islands: Plan

 All of these facilities were to be able to withstand up to magnitude 9.0 earthquakes.
 The president of the controlling Avesta Group of Companies, Ibrahim Ibrahimov, reportedly had the original idea in a flash while flying between Baku and Dubai.
-He told reporters that American, Turkish, Arab and Chinese investors had showed interest in the project which he described as being like a "new Venice".
+He told reporters that American, Turkish, Arab, and Chinese investors had shown interest in the project, which he described as being like a "new Venice".